Hadexx/endian-gpo/README.md

 I recommend you to create a seperate Group Policy Object, and only apply it to the computers that should get whitelisted (for example: teacher computers, or managment/supervisor workstations).
 Inside of that GPO, you only have to enable `Bypass Transparent Proxy` and you should be ready on the client side.

 ### Setting up the server side
-The server-side setup is a bit simpler than the client side, because everything we need is already there.
+The server-side setup is a bit simpler than the client side, because almost everything we need is already there.
 Endian comes with python preinstalled and we are going to use linux/endian onboard systems to start the server together with the operating system.
 This requires SSH access, which you can enable in the Administration Panel: http://docs.endian.com/3.2/utm/system.html#ssh-access

-However, there is one thing that needs to be installed by you: the python flask library for hosting HTTP servers and the gunicorn application server.
-So, when you have logged into your firewall using your prefered SSH client, you need to run `pip install flask` and `pip install gunicorn`.
+However, there are some things that need to be installed by you: pip, the python package manager, the python flask library for hosting HTTP servers and the gunicorn application server.
+So, when you have logged into your firewall using your prefered SSH client, you need to run `easy_install pip`, `pip install flask` and `pip install gunicorn`.
 After the installation finished, you can upload the [server/Endian-GPO.py](https://github.com/StollD/endian-gpo/tree/master/server/Endian-GPO.py) script somewhere to the firewall, and run it using the [server/startup.sh](https://github.com/StollD/endian-gpo/tree/master/server/startup.sh) script.
 This script **must be** started from the same directory as `Endian-GPO.py`, otherwise it won't work.